How to Create Whimsical Paper Bag Snowflakes

 Are paper bag snowflakes a good kids craft?

-Yes, this is a family-friendly craft, but adult supervision may be needed when using a hot glue gun or scissors.
+Yes, this is a family-friendly easy craft, but adult supervision may be needed when using a hot glue gun or scissors.
 A hole punch is a good way to involve them without getting them near the scissors.

 Can I store these snowflakes for future use?